- Since 1960, there have been more than thirty UN peacekeeping missions across Africa, the most of any region.

 The Congressional Research Service lays out the issues around U.S. funding of UN peacekeeping missions [PDF].

-CFR’s Global Conflict Tracker offers guides to the conflicts in the CAR, Mali, Somalia, and elsewhere.
+CFR’s Global Conflict Tracker offers guides to the conflicts in the CAR, the DRC, Mali, Somalia, and elsewhere.

-Will Merrow created the graphics for this Backgrounder.
+Danielle Renwick contributed to this article, and Michael Bricknell and Will Merrow helped created the graphics for this Backgrounder.